KYCH-FM: K-Pam and K-Lite

+Kissin' Oldies and Charlie FM

 In 1988, Heritage Media acquired KKLI, the owners of KKSN in suburban Vancouver, Washington.
 On February 5 of that year, KKLI switched its call sign to KKSN-FM, and the following day, changed its format to oldies, simulcasting with the AM, which had been carrying classical music.
-The two stations called themselves "KISN" as in "Kissin'."
+The two stations called themselves "KISN" as in "Kissin'".

 In April 1998, Entercom Communications acquired KKSN-AM-FM.
-On April 21, 2005, at 2 p.m., after playing "American Pie" by Don McLean, KKSN-FM flipped to the current adult hits format as "Charlie FM" (the oldies format moved to exclusively to the AM).
+On April 21, 2005, at 2 p.m., after playing "American Pie" by Don McLean, KKSN-FM flipped to the current adult hits format as "Charlie FM".
+The oldies format moved to exclusively to the AM.
 The first song on "Charlie" was "Start Me Up" by The Rolling Stones.
-The call letters were changed to KYCH on April 29, 2005.
+The callsign was changed to KYCH on April 29, 2005.
+In 2021, Entercom changed its name to Audacy, Inc.

 HD Radio

 KYCH broadcasts in the HD Radio format.
-KYCH-HD2 airs a dance music and classic disco format branded as "Funkytown".
+KYCH-FM-HD2 aired a dance music and classic disco format branded as "Funkytown".
+The HD2 subchannel has since been turned off.